 Meet Margaret, one of Friends of San Lucas’ Long-Term Volunteers.
 She just completed her annual three-month visit to San Lucas Tolimán and returned home to Virginia.
 Margaret was eager to get home so she could plant her garden but certainly will miss Guatemala.
 What you might not know about Margaret is that she has been going to the Mission since 2003.

 The San Lucas Mission has a history of distributing bracelets to visitors upon their departure.
 Visitors are encouraged to gift two of the three bracelets to friends or family back home and tell about their experience in San Lucas.
 Earlier this year, we asked you to tell us your #BraceletStory.

 Friends of San Lucas partners with and advocates for the San Lucas Mission by supporting its locally-led programs.
 Through relationships, we believe that hearts and minds can be transformed.

-Each year Friends of San Lucas sends out four newsletter updates to our 10,000+ supporters.
+Friends of San Lucas sends weekly email updates to our community of 10,000+ supporters.
 Join today!